Do you really need to add one more automation campaign to your email marketing strategy? If it’s an onboarding email, we say yes!

-We’ve drawn together ten examples of the kinds of onboarding email you may wish to consider.
-Let’s look at each in turn, pinpoint its advantages, and discuss how you might create such a campaign for your brand.
+Use those onboarding email templates as inspiration or copy them if you like!
+We’ll look at each in turn, pinpoint its advantages, and discuss how you might create such a campaign for your brand.

 Send automated onboarding emails with Sendinblue

 Free plan includes access to all core email features, 300 emails/day, 40+ email templates, and customizable signup forms to grow your email list.

 Some onboarding emails — certainly those that are the first of a series — are purely designed to welcome new customers.

 The key to these messages is for them to be fun, engaging, and not too salesy.
 What you’re looking to do is to show a consumer your gratitude that they’ve chosen your business.

 You can get to more practical matters — explaining your offering, selling more products, — later.